 Being a student at Dawson Community College (DCC) presupposes a commitment to responsible citizenship and to the ideals of integrity and fairness.
 The Board recognizes the need for a code of student conduct which identifies appropriate conduct and sanctions for misconduct and which protects both the rights of students accused of misconduct, as well as the rights of survivors of such misconduct.

-Pursuant to the above principles, the Board of Trustees confirms its commitment to the establishment of a fair code of student conduct and fair and expeditious procedures for the implementation of disciplinary sanctions pursuant to that code of conduct.
+Pursuant to the above principles, Board of Trustees confirms its commitment to the establishment of a fair code of student conduct and fair and expeditious procedures for the implementation of disciplinary sanctions pursuant to that code of conduct.
 In furtherance of this commitment, the Board directs and authorizes the DCC administration to develop and maintain a student conduct code for the students of DCC with fair procedures for the implementation of sanctions under that code.
 The code should address the rights of the parties involved, the imposition of discipline and appeal procedures, and the confidentiality of disciplinary proceedings and sanctions.
 Such procedures may include sanctions against individual students and student groups and may include the disciplinary sanctions of suspension and expulsion.
-The Dean of Student Services shall be responsible for the procedural administration of the code.
+The AVP of Instruction & Student Services (or her/his designee) shall be responsible for the procedural administration of the code.

-For purposes of this Code, a "student" means any person who is enrolled and pursuing undergraduate studies, whether full-time or part-time, at DCC, living in College housing, or engaged in college activities.
+For purposes of this Code, a student means any person who is enrolled and pursuing undergraduate studies, whether full-time or part-time, at DCC, living in College housing, or engaged in college activities.

 In addition to compliance with this Code, students remain responsible for compliance with the civil and criminal laws of Montana and the United States.

-II.
+II .
 Jurisdiction of Dawson Community College

-Generally, DCC jurisdiction is limited to conduct occurring on College premises or at College-sponsored activities.
-College jurisdiction may also be asserted when off-campus conduct threatens the health and safety of any member of the campus community.
 Application of this Code to off-campus offenses is subject to procedures adopted by the DCC administration in accordance with this policy.

-III.
+III .
 Student Rights

 DCC recognizes that its students retain the rights provided by the United States and Montana Constitutions, federal and state statutes, and applicable College policies.
 The provisions of this Student Conduct Code are intended to be consistent with these rights.
 The following rights are specifically recognized and implemented in this Student Conduct Code:

-A. Right to Confidentiality.
+Right to Confidentiality

 1. All disciplinary proceedings are closed to the public.
 An open conference/hearing may be held at the discretion of the administrative officer/chair of the adjudicating board if requested by the student, unless closure of the proceedings is necessary to protect the overriding individual privacy rights of others.